Environmental (Secondhand) Tobacco Smoke

 Environmental Tobacco Smoke (ETS) is also known as secondhand smoke, and consists of exhaled smoke from smokers and side stream smoke from the burning end of a cigarette, cigar or pipe.
 Secondhand smoke contains over 4,000 substances, including more than 60 of which are known carcinogens.

 Common Health Effects of Exposure to ETS

 Secondhand smoke can trigger asthma; irritate the eyes, nose, and throat; respiratory illnesses; lung cancer; and ear infections in children.

 The Environmental Protection Agency (EPA) estimates that secondhand smoke is responsible for about 3,000 lung cancer deaths each year among nonsmokers in the United States.
 About 800 of these are estimated to be from exposure to secondhand smoke at home, and 2,200 deaths are from exposure in work or social situations.
 In addition, current smokers and former smokers are at greater respiratory risk from other exposures such as asbestos and radon.

 Smoking is also associated with an increased risk for Sudden Infant Death Syndrome (SIDS), spontaneous abortion (miscarriage), and low birth weight.

 According to EPA, children's exposure to secondhand smoke is responsible for:

-- increases in the number of asthma attacks and severity of symptoms in 200,000 to 1 million children with asthma;
+- increased number of asthma attacks and severity of symptoms in 200,000 to 1 million children with asthma

 Actions you can take: